NAVJuanan/JavaScript_Learning/README.md

 		https://devdocs.io/javascript/global_objects/string/includes
 		https://www.w3schools.com/jsref/jsref_includes.asp

-	- find(test function) -> returns the first element of the array that satisfies the given test -> returns the element if found
+	- find(test function) -> returns the first element of the array that satisfies the given test function -> returns the element if found
 			-> returns undefined if not found
+			-> useful for arrays of objects
 		https://devdocs.io/javascript/global_objects/array/find
 		https://www.w3schools.com/jsref/jsref_find.asp

-	- findIndex(test function) -> returns the index of the first element of the array that satisfies the given test -> returns the zero-based index if found
+	- findIndex(test function) -> returns the index of the first element of the array that satisfies the given test function -> returns the zero-based index if found
 			-> returns -1 if not found
+			-> useful for arrays of objects
 		https://devdocs.io/javascript/global_objects/array/findindex
 		https://www.w3schools.com/jsref/jsref_findindex.asp

-	- some(test function) -> returns true/false if the array includes an element that satisfies the given test https://devdocs.io/javascript/global_objects/array/some https://www.w3schools.com/jsref/jsref_some.asp
+	- some(test function) -> returns true/false if the array includes an element that satisfies the given test function https://devdocs.io/javascript/global_objects/array/some https://www.w3schools.com/jsref/jsref_some.asp